 Contraception experiences highlight the value of multiple options

-A global analysis of contraceptive funding demonstrated that broadening the range of contraceptive options increased the overall use of contraception - Every new widely available method total contraceptive users, increased use of contraceptives by 4-8% between 1982 and 2009. contraception studies suggest that a choice of method supports access and use.
+An overall analysis of contraceptive uptake has shown that widening the range of contraceptive options has increased total contraceptive use - With each new method widely available, total contraceptive users have increased contraceptive use by 4-8% between 1982 and 2009.
+Contraceptive studies suggest that a choice of method supports access and use.

 Contraceptive studies in populations at risk for HIV infection show large variations in the type of contraception used from each country for each country, among the women participating in microbicide studies.
 For example, considering that predominated in Malawi, injectable contraception, oral contraception prevailed in Zimbabwe.
 These historical patterns are structured by the influence of the supplier and the health care provider over several decades and can influence the ways in which health services are beginning to offer different forms of PrEP.
 For example, greater experience with injectable or implantable contraception can lead to faster adoption of these modes when targeting women at higher risk of infection.

 However, it is important to avoid assumptions about what kind of product is suitable for a specific population - this can act as a factor of obstacle to its further use by other groups of people.
 For example, targeting a particular form of PrEP for sex workers may have the unintended effect of making other women reluctant to use it for fear of being identified as a sex worker.
 Translator's note: This is the most obvious of views.
 Let us imagine that the toothpaste "I am what I am" to be released in Brazil and see how would the provisions of toothpastes in supermarkets.

 It is also important to remember that without a well-organized health system (SUS are killing and this "Tramp - R S R" is threatening the "Obama Care" PrEP any method may be short commercial life).
 For example, if the systems are not oiled and attentive to remind people of the need to return to the clinic to receive new injections or implants, many people will no longer be protected.